Last Updated on 2 weeks by Publishing Team

 COVID‑19 vaccines are vaccines developed to provide acquired immunity or protection against the virus (SARS-CoV-2) that causes the COVID‑19 disease, a virus that has claimed more than 2.7 million lives around the world.
 Currently, the AstraZeneca COVID-19 vaccine has been approved for use in Fiji in persons aged 18 years and older.

 2. Why should I get the COVID-19 vaccine?

 COVID-19 can cause severe illnesses and lead to death in some people.
-There is no way to know how COVID-19 will affect you.
 If you get COVID-19, you could spread the disease to family, friends, and others around you.

-Fiji is a COVID-Contained country.
-However, that does not mean Fijians are immune to the coronavirus.
+Even when Fiji becomes a COVID-19 contained country that would not mean that Fijians are immune to the coronavirus.
 The pandemic cannot end so long as any population remains vulnerable to COVID-19.
 That is why it is essential that Fijians are vaccinated alongside the rest of the world.

 3. When did Fiji get its first COVID-19 vaccines?